Top 6 Castle Hotels in Scotland

-All bedrooms are tastefully decorated with a strong emphasis on comfort and tranquility.
-There are deluxe rooms, including The Old Courtroom with a four poster bed, open fire, LCD TV, Jacuzzi bath and Champagne on arrival.
+All bedrooms are tastefully decorated with a strong emphasis on comfort and tranquillity.
+There are deluxe rooms, including The Old Courtroom with a four-poster bed, open fire, LCD TV, Jacuzzi bath and Champagne on arrival.
 Superior rooms are in the older part of the Castle and Standard rooms form the easterly wing of the Castle…

-To experience the historical luxury of these top 10 castle hotels in Scotland, check out out Scotland Golf Tours.
+To experience the historical luxury of these top 10 castle hotels in Scotland, check out our Scotland Golf Tours.

 If it's castle hotels that you're after, take a look at our Top 5 Castle Hotels in England.